absorensen/numbers_go_brrrr/m0_introduction/s0_intro_to_computing.md

 of your own you can then go back to a handful of concepts and explore them in greater detail.
 The additional reading sections might be useful when going back.

-The guide will introduce concepts that aid some programs in producing faster results than others.
+The guide will introduce concepts that aid some programs in producing faster results.
 An important factor in reliable and performant systems is limitations.
 Usually, the word limitations carries a negative connotation.
 Very few people think less freedom or flexibility sounds particularly enticing, but in computing, limitations can be a wonderful thing to have and set.
 Especially, once you are past the first prototype.
 In some cases, even when prototyping.

+For an introduction to how a computer works, see [this explanation][39] by Andreas Bærentzen.
+I will continue assuming you have read it.

 ## Scripting Languages
 Chill out, take things one line of code at a time.
 Scripting languages aren't compiled, but run one